n3wt0n/BlogPosts/030 - Develop a Serverless Integration Platform for the Enterprise.md

 Of course, as you would expect, the landscape of those systems is very __heterogeneous__:

-- some platform have APIs, some haven't
+- some platforms have APIs, some haven't
 - on some system you need to connect directly on the database
 - some of the systems are hosted on-prem, while some others are hosted in Azure